wujam/neu_cs_sdev/Santorini/README.md

 `player.py` includes:

-* The Player class, which is our skeleton of what a player will look like in Santorini.
-The Player includes its name as a string, a list of Worker objects, a Strategy object, and a RuleChecker object.
+* The Player class, which is an implementation of the player in Santorini.
+The Player includes its name as a string, a list of Worker objects, and a Strategy object.
 This class also includes four methods, initialize, play_placement, play_turn, and game_over.
 Over the course of a game, the player will initialize itself, play a placement and turns by passing its information (i.e. workers and current board state) onto the strategy object, which will in turn return a valid turn to